particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 Unlike compiling a binary for a single device, it is critical that the **product ID** and a **firmware version** are included in the compiled binary.
 Specifically, you must add `PRODUCT_ID([your product ID])` and `PRODUCT_VERSION([version])` into the application code of your firmware.
 This is documented fully [here](https://github.com/particle-iot/device-os/blob/develop/docs/build.md#product-id).

-Add these two "macros" near the top of your main application `.ino` file, below `#include "Particle.h"` if it includes that line.
+Add these two *macros* near the top of your main application `.ino` file, below `#include "Particle.h"` if it includes that line.
 Remember that your [product ID](#your-product-id) can be found in the navigation of your Console.
 The firmware version must be an integer that increments